cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-manager/README.md

 * `"endpoints"`: This is where mappings between the internal URLs and the externally accessible paths can be specified.
   The internal URL should be the one you would use if you were logged into the container and the external path is appended to `http://localhost:3838`

-Other, more complex, examples of configuration files can be seen in the stack-manager's [resources directory](./src/main/resources/com/cmclinnovations/stack/services/defaults/).
+Other, more complex, examples of configuration files can be seen in the stack-client's [resources directory].

 ### Benefits